hackoclipse/ssrf-patch/README.md

 # ssrf-patch
-As a challange i tryed to make a patch for every variant of internal server side request forgery. it's protected again's:
+As a challange i tried to make a patch for every variant of internal server side request forgery. it's protected again's:

 every internal ip in url. ( as well octal/hexdeminal/binery encoded )